 Marty McMahon will host the event.
 After a period of service in the Air Force as a medic, Marty McMahon returned to academic studies in literature, language, and rhetoric, receiving an MA and an MLitt from Middlebury College.
 Marty has worked as a high school teacher, a chimney sweep, and a field technician in alternative energy (including working as a contractor and crew chief on the Navy TACTS program, installing wind and solar systems on their off-shore platforms).
 He has taught at CCV, Vermont College, and Norwich (supervising cadets while teaching Military Literature to Special Ops personnel in their Strategic Studies and Defense Analysis online program).
 For five years at CCV he served as a Veteran & Military Resource Advisor while also facilitating Veteran Reading Group for the Vermont Humanities Council.

-Rain Plan: In case of mild weather, the pavilion will provide shelter.
-In case of severe weather, the event will be rescheduled.
+Rain Plan: In case of rain, the pavilion will provide shelter.
+In case of severe weather, the event will be rescheduled to July 25th.

-Thank you to: Marty McMahon, Scott St. Onge and Rhett Bessey at Newport VFW Post 798 , Jessica Booth and the Newport Parks and Recreation Department, Community College of Vermont (photos in header also courtesy of Thomas Shahan, Community College of Vermont), the many other individuals and organizations who have offered advice, feedback, and support
+Thank you to: Marty McMahon, Scott St. Onge and Rhett Bessey, the Newport VFW Post 798 and Auxiliary, Jessica Booth and Becky Therrien at the Newport Parks and Recreation Department, Community College of Vermont, Hoagie’s and Red Door Bakery for food donations, Vermont Veterans Fund, Vermont Veterans Outreach Program, and the many other individuals and organizations who have offered advice, feedback, and support